ricktaylor/btpu/draft-taylor-btpu.md

 # Protocol Overview

 The purpose of the protocol is to transfer a series of Bundles between two nodes.
-Because a Bundle is of variable length, which is likely to not be exactly the same size as a Link-layer PDU, the protocol defines a mechanism to divide Bundles into Segments as required, such that each Link-layer PDU is efficiently filled with data, and one or more Bundles can be transferred in a minimal number of Link-layer PDUs, described in more detail in [](#transfers).
+Because a Bundle is of variable length, which is unlikely to be exactly the same size as a Link-layer PDU, the protocol defines a mechanism to divide Bundles into Segments as required, such that each Link-layer PDU is efficiently filled with data, and one or more Bundles can be transferred in a minimal number of Link-layer PDUs, described in more detail in [](#transfers).

 This segmentation is unrelated to BPv7 bundle fragmentation as defined in {{Section 5.8 of RFC9171}}.
 Although BPv7 bundle fragmentation may be used to sub-divide oversized BPv7 bundles, the required duplication of metadata blocks can result in inefficiencies or fail to generate BPv7 bundle fragment small enough to fit in a single Link-layer PDU.